-A walk-around lens is great if it’s small and light, but it’s even better if you can use it indoors, or on a night out.
+A walk-around lens is great for a photographer if it’s small and light, but it’s even better if you can use it indoors or on a night out.

 With a cheap kit lens (and its small/variable aperture), once the light drops, you’re forced to crank up the ISO to unfeasible levels or ditch the camera completely.

-With f/1.8, those extra stops of light give you much more flexibility.
+With f/1.8, those extra stops of light give you much more flexibility when shooting in low light (guide).
 Suddenly shooting indoors becomes less of a problem, too.

 Why are Nifty Fifty Lenses so Cheap?

-Obviously at such low prices, there has to be something that you’re missing when you opt for something so affordable.
+Obviously, at such low prices, there has to be something that you’re missing when you opt for something so affordable for your photography adventures.

 So what do you get for your money when you choose a 50mm lens that costs more than 1000% more?